oliverjam/learn-rest-apis/README.md

 JWT_SECRET=mn6Ak%8fbaf$ur2u£uka*8ava
 ```

 Now we can use `dotenv` to access this on `process.env.JWT_SECRET` in our `workshop/handlers/users` file.
 Use the secret to sign a JWT containing the newly created user's ID.
+You should also set an expiry for the token so the user isn't logged in forever.
+You can do this by passing a third argument to `jwt.sign`—an options object like `{ expiresIn: "1h" }`.

-We need to send the JWT as part of the response object, so add an `access_token` to the object we're sending.
+We need to send the JWT as part of the response object, so add an `access_token` property to the object we're sending.

+Try sending a `POST /users` again in Postman.
+Now you should see an extra `access_token` property in the response.
+This is a JWT containing the user's ID.

 <details>
 <summary>Solution</summary>